-Introduction
+1. Introduction

-Reading science textbooks and science-related materials is pervasive in praxis but it is not a major item in the thinking of science teachers or a major research focus on the part of science educators (Norris & Phillips, 2008).
-When it is a focus of research, then of interest often are vocabulary, meanings of texts and images independent of the lived work of reading, or science and reading as separate entities that need to be brought together or integrated.
-A second major dimension common to much of published research on reading in science is the focus on what students cannot do-e.g., the misconceptions they have while reading (Anderson, West, Beck, MacDonell, & Frisbie, 1997), the absence of reading comprehension and metacognitive skills (Craig & Yore, 1995), or an over-confidence readers have in their own understanding (Norris, Phillips, & Korpan, 2003)-which generally occurs against an unstated background of the normative performances and questions of why the population under study ought to know science in the way laboratory scientists do (Roth, in press).
-The fact is that even experienced PhD scientists themselves do not provide readings of graphs from introductory college textbooks in their own discipline that the instructors of introductory courses would accept as correct from their students (e.g., Roth & Bowen, 2003).
+Reading science-related textbooks and other media is pervasive in praxis but it is not a major item in the thinking of (science) teachers or a major research focus on the part of (science) educators (Norris and Phillips 2009).
+When it is a focus of research, then of interest often are vocabulary, 'meanings' of texts and images independent of the lived work of reading, or science and reading as separate entities that need to be brought together or integrated.
+A second major dimension common to much of published research on reading in science is the focus on what students cannot do-e.g., the misconceptions that they have while reading (Anderson et al. 1997), the absence of reading comprehension and metacognitive skills (Craig and Yore 1995), or an over-confidence readers have in their own understanding (Norris et al. 2003)-which generally occurs against an unstated background of the normative performances and questions of why the population under study ought to know science in the way laboratory scientists do (Roth in press).
+The fact is that even experienced PhD scientists themselves often do not provide readings of graphs from introductory college textbooks in their own discipline that the instructors of introductory courses would accept as correct from their students (e.g., Roth 2009, Roth and Bowen 2003).